Jimmyu2foru18/System-Design-Project/README.md

 Current tables:
 - Users: Store user information and authentication
-- Recipes: Contains recipe details and user-generated recipies
+- Recipes: Recipe details and user-generated recipies

 [Full details to be added as development progresses]